 Are you a business book junkie like me?
-Are you a woman who is running a kick-ass biz and looking for ways to level-up?
-I've got 10 recommendations for the best business books if you're a female entrepreneur.
+Are you a woman who is running a kick-ass biz and looking for ways to level up?
+I've got 10 recommendations for the best business books if you're a female entrepreneur in 2022.
 And I promise you, they're all worth your time.

 Reading business books can help you work on areas in your business (or within yourself).
 I'm an avid business book reader and love learning new things from business leaders who've gone down the path I'm on already.

 So here's my recommendation for 10 business books to read in 2022:

 #1 Business Book for Female Entrepreneurs to Read in 2022:

 We Should All Be Millionaires by Rachel Rodgers